Umbrella Company in South Korea

 Immigration is one of the primary concerns for any contractor hoping to start working in South Korea.
 Permanent employees will find it easy to get their South Korean work permit because they’ll receive “sponsorship” for their entire stay from their prospective employer.

 Working visas in South Korea are sorted into categories, depending on the type of employment.
-Employment categories include academic, foreign language instructor, research, technology, professional employment at an international level, arts & performances and special occupations.
+Employment categories include academic, foreign language instructor, research, technology, professional employment at an international level, arts & performances and special occupations(link is external).

 The South Korean work permit, is dependent on this sponsorship because it confirms that you’ll be earning money during your stay in the country.
 Contracting in South Korea is more difficult because the work permit is tied to one employer, so you have to change it to suit each new contract.
 Thankfully, umbrella companies provide a convenient and effective solution to this issue.